itlab-vision/dl-benchmark/src/quantization/nncf/README.md

 - `Framework` is a source framework of the model.
   Supported frameworks: onnx, tensorflow, openvino.

-`Dataset` contains information about dataset for model calibration:
+`Dataset` contains information about the dataset for the model calibration:
 - `DatasetName` is a dataset name.
 - `DatasetPath` is a path to the folder with input data.
 - `Mean` is a mean value for preprocessing data.